 The ferrofluid in speakers also acts as a cooling agent and help cool down the speaker via a process known as thermomagnetic convection.
 The heat produced by a voice coil is absorbed by the ferrofluid, which heats it up and consequently lowers its magnetic susceptibility.
 The magnetic field around the voice coil thus attracts the cooler ferrofluid more resulting in an outward motion of the hotter ferrofluid, which naturally eliminates heat from the system.

 Ferrofluids are also used to make semi-active dampers to absorb vibrations in machines and aircraft.
 They also find applications in the semiconductor industry as a seal to keep silicon wafers safe from contamination.

 Ferrofluids in Medicine

-It is also being researched for use in medicine for magnetic drug targeting.
+It is also under research for use in medicine for magnetic drug targeting.
 Cancer sucks.
 A big reason behind that statement is because chemotherapy is way underdeveloped in terms of proper targeting.
-According to a study at the University of Maryland, less than 0.1% of chemotherapy drugs reach the tumor, the remaining are taken up by healthy cells.
-So in an effort to improve drug targetability, scientists are working on methods where the medicine can be combined with a magnetic carrier (a ferrofluid).
+According to a study at the University of Maryland, less than 0.1% of chemotherapy drugs reach the tumor; the remaining are taken up by healthy cells.
+So to improve drug targetability, scientists are working on methods where the medicine can be combined with a magnetic carrier (a ferrofluid).
 This would result in a manual targeting of the drug to specific locations using magnetic fields.